debe7408/e-mapis/doc/E-MAPIS_documentation.md

 - **PERFORMANCE**

-The application itself is considered to be a lightweight, which means it will function briskly.
+The application itself is considered to be a lightweight applications.
 Responding to user's actions should not take more than a few seconds.
 The time it takes to load the map will depend mostly on the internet connection.